 The staff team work together with the education and therapy teams to provide a consistent approach, and firm boundaries and routines for the young people, which allow them to feel safe and support change.

-The three disciplines of residential care, education and therapy work together and separately using the above frameworks to achieve positive outcomes for each young person.
+The three disciplines of care, education and therapy work together and separately using the frameworks described above to achieve positive outcomes for each young person.

 Rationale